 In the end, suggested queries are surprisingly tolerant to typos, and get better as your usage analytics data set size increases.

-A Coveo Cloud organization administrator can configure and activate Coveo ML Query Suggestions in a few clicks (see Managing Machine Learning Query Suggestions in a Query Pipeline).
+A Coveo Cloud organization administrator can configure and activate Coveo ML Query Suggestions in a few clicks (see Managing Coveo Machine Learning Query Suggestions Models in a Query Pipeline).

 Note: By default, Query Suggestions model recommendations are made based on the language of the user's query, the search hub or the search tab (interface) in which the query is performed.
 Query Suggestions are only returned if the language, search hub, or search interface matches the current user context.

-The Coveo ML Recommendation feature learns from your website user page and search navigation history to return the most likely relevant content for each user in his current session.
-The Recommendation service results can be included in a search page or in any web page such as in a side panel window (see Coveo Machine Learning Recommendations Deployment Overview).
+The Coveo ML Event Recommendations feature learns from your website user page and search navigation history to return the most likely relevant content for each user in his current session.
+The Recommendation service results can be included in a search page or in any web page such as in a side panel window (see Coveo Machine Learning Event Recommendations Deployment Overview).

 The recommendations can be interpreted as "People who viewed this page also viewed the following pages".